 Separation or divorce can be especially difficult for children.
-However, allowing your child to spend time with both parents is important for their wellbeing and development.
+However, allowing your child to spend time with both parents is important for their wellbeing and development and for adjusting to divorce.
 Unfortunately, the disruption to routines that splitting time causes can be detrimental to a child if handled improperly.
 Parents should take care to allow the child time to adjust to their new situation and use the following tips to help with the transition.

 - Try to keep comparable schedules between homes.